mscdex/node-imap/README.md

         * 'UNSEEN' - Messages that do not have the Seen flag set.

-    * The following are valid types that require String value(s):
+    * The following are valid types that require string value(s):

         * 'BCC' - Messages that contain the specified string in the BCC field.